sliscak/ideas/list.md

     "Translate x64 to ARM64: {here would be the x64 assembly code }"
  Output:
     "{here would be the ARM64 assembly code}"
 It would be trained on input-output pairs.
 The input would be the assembly code of the input architecture and output would be the assembly code of the target architecture.

+52. Compress textures into a transformer based model.
+A T5 transformer model could be trained to output textures when using input ids.
+The output could be a base64 string, binary string or RGB integer values in a text string.
+Example:
+Input:
+  ID: 1545464
+Output(base64 image):
+  iVBORw0KGgoAAAANSUhEUgAAAAoAAAAKCAIAAAACUFjqAAAALElEQVR4nGJRS/RhQALV06SQuUwMeAFNpVmSHKOQ+VcDEulmNwFpQAAAAP//0JIEmh25QkkAAAAASUVORK5CYII=]

+Output(RGB values):
+  255,120,0,123,65,11

+ The input would be a integer number/value in the form: "ID: integer-number-here" corresponding to the index number of the saved/learned image.
+ Exaple: "ID: 12312412"